MarsDude-com/gozer-website/content/index.md

 +++
-title = "MarsDude.com"
+title = "MarsDude.eu"
 +++

 ## Welcome to my website.

-Started this on 2025-02-17, so not much to see here yet.
-But I have an updates section now.
+Started this on 2025-04-05, so not much to see here yet.
+I do have an updates section, but that is still empty at the moment.

-This is my latest update: [Anytype: My new productivity app?](/updates/2025/02-new-productivity-app-anytype/)
+Be kind,\
+Mars